remla25-team18/operation/README.md

 vagrant ssh ctrl
 ```
 In another local terminal under /operation, Copy the k8s setting from local to vm:

-> Lemon's note: I'm not so sure how we can use the local file directly, this doesn't sound very reliable but it works so I'm building on it.
-Future exploration needed.

 ```bash
 scp ./k8s/app.yaml ./k8s/model.yaml ./k8s/ingress.yaml ./k8s/environment.yaml ./k8s/monitoring.yaml vagrant@192.168.56.100:/home/vagrant/